alme96/Simulnance/README.md

 that formed the order of the bid_price.
 A random amount of shares, affordable for both trading partners gets selected and traded at the bid_price.
 After that, the order at the bid_price from the limit_order_book gets canceled.

+The function `buy_order(self)` is constructed similarly.
+To form a buy order, the trader i.e. the agent needs to now the current bid_price.
+If there are no buy orders in the limit_order_book from which the bid_price could be deduced, The last bid_price available is chosen, which corresponds to last_sell.
+The final buy order (b_order) is normally distributed around the bid_price.
+If the b_order is below the ask_price or there aren't any sell orders in the limit_order_book, b_order gets stored in the limit_order_book, together with the time when it gets cancelled and the unique_id of the agent (in this order).
+Otherwise the current trader will proceed at the ask_price with the trader that formed the order of the ask_price.
+A random amount of shares, affordable for both trading partners gets selected and traded at the ask_price.
+After that, the order at the ask_price from the limit_order_book gets canceled.

 ```class TradingAgent(Agent):

     def __init__(self, unique_id, model):